Once when my mom questioned me about a fight I had gotten into with my sibling, I blurted out the classic excuse. “They made me so mad.”

 I didn’t want to hear about and admit my own responsibility in the situation, I wanted my sibling fairly tried and executed.
 Or at least disciplined.

 The blaming others for our own behavior or actions has been around since almost day 4.
-Okay, we don’t know what day it was, but it was sometime after Eve was created from some of Adam’s parts, which had to be after at least the second day.
+Okay, we don’t know what day it was, but it was sometime after Eve was created from some of Adam’s parts.

 I am sure Adam was surprised it didn’t work when he pointed out it was Eve’s fault and God didn’t buy it.
 Just like Eve was disappointed when her pointing to the snake didn’t work.
 Just like I was surprised my pointing to someone else didn’t work.